PatSoar3D/scraper-google-scholar/README.md

 - `regex`: A library for working with regular expressions
 - `pdfminer`: A library for extracting data from PDF files
 - `pymongo`: A library for working with MongoDB databases

-## Installation

-To install the dependencies, run the following command:

-pip install -r requirements.txt

-This will install all the required libraries.